 Appointed in the month of April 2005, Mr. Serge Courville, full professor at Université Laval, performs the duties of commissioner.
 Mr. Bruno Jean, professor of Sociology and Regional Development at the University of Québec, Rimouski, will carry out the work of a Commissioner after his appointment in October 2011.

 Unanimously designated by the Members of the Québec National Assembly, Mr. Drouin has held the positions of Chief Electoral Officer of Québec and Chairman of the Commission de la représentation électorale since January 1, 2011.
-He was named General Secretary of the Network during the Constituent Assembly held in Québec city between August 22 and 24, 2011.
+He was named General Secretary of the Network of the French-speaking electoral skills ( RECEF), during the Constituent Assembly held in Québec city between August 22 and 24, 2011.

 Mr. Drouin has been with Québec's public service since 1978.
 A graduate of Université Laval with a Bachelor's Degree in Geography, he first worked for the Commission permanente de la réforme des districts électoraux, an institution that would become the Commission de la représentation électorale in 1979.
 He participated in the drawing up of Québec's electoral map which would be used in the 1981 general election.
 It should be recalled that this institution merged with that of the Chief Electoral Officer in 1983.